The loss of tracking data and its impact on the ad industry

 As more users protect their data, and regulators close in on Big Tech’s data collection, the tech giants are beginning to fight amongst themselves for the diminishing supply of data.
 They’re creating “walled gardens” between platforms where communication was once seamless.
 They’re adjusting what can and can’t be tracked, and how (or if) that data can be shared—a huge blow to the third-party data that fuels the old ad targeting model.

 For example, you can’t export data from a Facebook ad campaign and plug it into Google’s ad manager.
 And Apple now gives iOS mobile users the ability to opt out of cross-site tracking (via a feature called App Tracking Transparency).
-An option that 95% of users take advantage of.
+An option that 95% of users take advantage of, and which delivered a several-billion-dollar hit to Facebook’s revenue.
+In response, Facebook allegedly created a privacy-violating workaround, and is now the target of a class-action lawsuit for such.

 Collectively, these “self-imposed” changes make ad targeting much more difficult, expensive, and less effective.
 Platforms that rely heavily on third-party cookies and cross-site tracking—think of Facebook, X (formerly Twitter), Instagram, Google, and others—are slowly losing their data supply.